SentineNet-AI-SpringBoard/Clause-AI/README.md

 **Milestone 1 Implementation**
 The first milestone focused on environment setup and the establishment of the RAG (Retrieval-Augmented Generation) pipeline.

-**Data Pipeline Details**
-  1. Source Data: 510 text files from the full_contract_txt folder.
-  2. Processing: Documents were transformed using LangChain, converted into chunks, and stored as embeddings in Pinecone.
-  3. Retrieval: The system generated 20 RAG search files to serve as the context for specialized agents.

 **Issues Faced:**
   1. Instead using API Key for embedding sentence transformer model - all-minilm-l6-v2